simonmichael/hledger_site/src/index.md

 - Use the horizontal lines icon at top left to toggle the sidebar.
 - Use the paintbrush icon to change theme.
-- Use the magnifying-glass icon to search this site.
+- Use the magnifying-glass icon to search.
 - [Access keys](https://en.wikipedia.org/wiki/Access_key#Access_in_different_browsers) are also available:\
   `s` toggle sidebar, `t` theme, `/` search,\
   `1` home page, `2` recent changes, `<` previous page, `>` next page.